Dead-Simple-Scripts/conhost_parser/README.md

 For use with the Volatity Framework

 Set-Up:

-Use PLIST plugin to identify CONHOST PIDs\n
+Use PLIST plugin to identify CONHOST PIDs

-List out CONHOST PIDs in a text file, one PID per line\n Run conhost_parser, Example: ./autoconhost.sh memory_image.dat conhost_pids.txt\n
+List out CONHOST PIDs in a text file, one PID per line

+Run conhost_parser, Example: ./autoconhost.sh memory_image.dat conhost_pids.txt

 What it does:
 Identifies KDBG signature with ImageScan